-Sustainable living
+Sustainable living and events

-Less is More
+Less Is More

 While some of us struggle to meet basic human needs for food, clothing and shelter, many of us have much more than we need.
 Food goes to waste and closets are overfilled.
 Many of us find our homes cluttered with stuff yet we continue to buy more products and add to the chaos.